dr-saad-la/python-distilled/_sources/chap-01/01-setup.md

-# Development Environment Setup

-## Installing Python on Major Platforms
+# Installing Python on Major Platforms

 Python is a versatile and widely-used programming language.
 To start programming in Python, you first need to install the interpreter on your computer.
 This guide covers the installation process for Python on major platforms: **Windows**, **macOS**, and **Linux**.
 Additionally, we'll focus on using command-line tools for installing Python, offering a quick and efficient way to set up Python on your system.